The Air Ambulance Billed More Than The Lung Transplant Surgeon

 "There's just no possible way that a customer of insurance can navigate that process," Dana Saputo said.

-Bai also criticized the practice of charging privately insured patients exorbitant amounts to make up for losses from Medicaid and Medicare patients .
+Bai also criticized the practice of charging privately insured patients exorbitant amounts to make up for losses from Medicaid and Medicare patients.

 "If they feel that Medicare and Medicaid is paying too little, they should lobby the government to get a higher reimbursement," Bai said.

 In California, Democratic Gov. Gavin Newsom signed a bill in early October that will limit how much some privately insured patients will pay for air ambulance rides.
-Effective next year, AB-651, by state Assemblyman Tim Grayson, D-Concord, will cap out-of-pocket costs at patients' in-network amounts, even if the air ambulance company is out of network.
+Effective next year, the law, by state Assemblyman Tim Grayson, will cap out-of-pocket costs at patients' in-network amounts, even if the air ambulance company is out of network.

 Wyoming is moving to treat the industry like a public utility, allowing the state's Medicaid program to cover all of its residents' air ambulance trips and then bill patients' health insurance plans.
 The state would then cap out-of-pocket costs at 2% of the patient's income or $5,000, whichever is less.
 Wyoming needs permission from the federal government to proceed.